buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 ### Dexterity

 > Barking tires one out.
-Strength doesn't count for anything in life.
+Strength doesn' \*\*t count for anything in life.
 Knowing how to dodge is what matters.
 (Daniel Pennac)

 Dexterity measures agility, reflexes, balance, and coordination; it determines Defense and Attack Rolls with Ranged Weapons.